Sync Saves Between Devices with Autosync

 My name's Mike, and this is the Lore Depository - my spot online where I can write out my thoughts on games, books, tech, history, and anything else I find interesting.

-Content comes mainly in 3 forms:
+Other content comes mainly in 3 forms:

 Reviews, where I post longer-form writeups